rahuls98/StockPortfolio/res/SETUP-README.txt

 4) To view the total value of any portfolio, enter 3 on the main menu.
 You will be asked to select a portfolio for which you want the value for, along with a date.
 Date format is YYYY-MM-DD.
 Currently, the supported date range is [2011-03-02, Yesterday's date] (Both inclusive).
 Current and future dates are not handled.
+We are handling weekends by getting value for the previous friday.
+However, we are not handling public holidays and would be added in subsequent iterations.